joshuahwu/neuroposelib/README.md

 conda activate dappy
 pip install -e .
 ```
+Note that `pip` and `setuptools` must be updated to the most recent versions.

 To begin gaining familiarity with the functionality of this package, run through the code in `tutorial/tutorial.ipynb`.